scirpus/numer/README.md

 ## Usage

 python allornothing.py will produce two files.
-One is optimistic where as one is feature neutralized. python symmetricnmf.py will also produce files.
-One uses reduced data via NMF and one uses Symmetric NMF.
+Genetic Programming discovered the basic models.
+The output was then used for predictions; one is optimistic where as one is feature neutralized. python symmetric.py will also produce files.
+One uses a GP Relu function and the other uses a Sigmoid Function to discover a symmetric representation of the data.
+Predictions are then made using linear algebra.

 ## History